mkidson/mkidson_obsidian_vault/D&D/Dragonlance- Shadow of the Dragon Queen/Game Data/Adventures/Wheelwatch Outpost.md

 The walls of Wheelwatch are
 **20 feet high**, with towers and fortifications adding an additional **10 feet** for each floor.
 A character can climb the walls by succeeding on a **DC 14 Strength (Athletics)** check.
 The windows in these walls are 6-inch-wide arrow slits.

+### **Wheelwatch Alert**

+The Dragon Army troops occupying Wheelwatch Outpost are on the lookout for danger.
+Use the following details to guide when the Dragon Army soldiers go on alert and how that affects their behaviour.

+**Alarm Horns**

+Each of the outpost’s corner guard posts (areas W2, area W3, and area W4) is equipped with an alarm horn.
+If a sentry in one of these areas notices enemies or unusual activity, they attempt to sound an alarm horn 1 round later on their turn.
+Once an alarm horn is sounded, the fort goes on alert.

+**Alert**

+If a threat is detected, the eight Dragon Army soldiers in area W5 rush to meet it (or gather in area W1 if the source is unclear).
+While on alert, Dragon Army troops have advantage on Wisdom (Perception) checks.
+Troops remain on alert for twelve hours after spotting an enemy or finding other clear signs of enemy activity.
+In the case of other threats, troops remain on alert until the danger passes or is identified as a false alarm.

+**Impostors**

+Characters who wear Dragon Army armor have advantage on Charisma (Deception) checks made to pass as Dragon Army soldiers.

+**Dragonnel Rider**

+The Dragon Army has a secret weapon in area W8: a Dragon Army dragonnel and its Dragon Army officer rider (see appendix B for both stat blocks).
+If the characters don’t discover the pair first, the dragonnel and its rider take to the air and attack at a dramatic moment—likely after the characters have overcome most of the fort’s forces or as they work to open the gates in area W1.

 ## Wheelwatch Locations

 ### W1: Courtyard